dcw02/DocumentSASS/README.md

+> Updates:
-> Updates:<br>
+>
 > This fork has small updates to the original by [0xD0GF00D](https://github.com/0xD0GF00D)<br>
 > I updated the Makefile to add in new architectures (as well as removing ones that throw errors) along with some comments.
-Result text output files have also been uploaded into the repository for those that can't run the program.<br>
+Result text output files have also been uploaded into the repository for those that can't run the program.
+>
-> -- David
+> &mdash; David

 # DocumentSASS
 The instruction sets for NVIDIA GPUs have a very sparse [official documentation](https://docs.nvidia.com/cuda/cuda-binary-utilities/index.html).